An open letter from a Headhunter... Dear PepsiCo

 The culture will be different from core business.
 Failing quickly without spending a lot of money is okay.

-Integrate but do so with caution, don’t crush the spirit.
+But do so with caution - don’t crush the spirit.
 Those in the core business who see digital as a threat to their own fiefdom and undermine it, are dinosaurs and have no place within a transitioning business.

 Digital must not become too silo’d into focussing purely on ‘digital’ in their thinking - transformation is a two way street where we achieve a synergy.
 Digital teams that think they alone hold the future and ‘know best’ will fail.
 Combined with the core business functions, digital will add value, rarely replace.
 The fundamental principles of marketing the business still apply, we simply have the ability to be cleverer.